vmware/vrealize-developer-tools/CONTRIBUTING.md

 ### Linting

-This project uses [tslint](https://palantir.github.io/tslint/) for code linting.
-You can run tslint across the code by calling `gulp lint` from a terminal.
-Warnings from tslint show up in the `Errors and Warnings` panel and you can navigate to them from inside VS Code.
+This project uses [eslint](https://eslint.org/) for code linting.
+You can run eslint across the code by calling `gulp lint` from a terminal.
+Warnings from eslint show up in the `Errors and Warnings` panel and you can navigate to them from inside VS Code.

-To lint the code as you make changes you can install the [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) extension.
+To lint the code as you make changes you can install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.

 :scroll:**NOTE!** Linting rules that have auto-fixes available will be automatically applied on file save and during compilation.

 ### Testing

 To run the tests execute the following from a terminal:

 ```
 gulp test
 ```